adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 Early adopters bought assuming iPads were simply pretty media consumption devices.
 Now, I see entire university classes where a third of new computers are iPads and Microsoft Surfaces.

-People are choosing tablets for their primary computer.
-Mobile first is going to be mobile mostly.
+**People are choosing tablets for their primary computer.** Mobile first is going to be mobile mostly.
+The future is here.

-What a time to be alive.
+**What a time to be alive.**

 Ready to play??
 -----